runpod/gopenapi/README.md

 # gopenapi

-`gopenapi` is a Go library for building OpenAPI-compliant HTTP services.
-It provides tools for defining your API using OpenAPI specifications and handles request validation, routing, and response generation.
+`gopenapi` is a Go library for building OpenAPI-compliant HTTP services and generating HTTP clients.
+It provides tools for defining your API using OpenAPI specifications and handles request validation, routing, response generation, and client code generation.

 ## Features